wcarhart/willcarh.art/content/project/lurker.md

-# Lurker
 By utilizing the [Hacker News API](https://github.com/HackerNews/API), lurker exposes a simple to use CLI for reading HN stories and comments.
-It's massively parallelized, extremely portable and lightweight, and easy to use.
+It's massively parallelized, extremely portable, lightweight, and easy-to-use.

 ### Lightweight and portable
 Lurker is a single Bash script with minimal dependencies, which means it can run almost anywhere.
 Install it with `brew install wcarhart/tools/lurker`.